Commercial Gym Equipment

 1. Local Gym

-Who has a giant supply of commercial treadmills?
+Who has a giant supply of commercial treadmills or ellipticals?

 Well, your local gym of course.
-Especially, if you are looking for a commercial treadmill, this can be a great option.
-Commercial gyms will replace old equipment ever so often and assuming it is still in good condition, this can be a great way to find the best durable commercial treadmill for you.
+Especially, if you are looking for a commercial treadmill or elliptical, this can be a great option.
+Commercial gyms will replace old equipment ever so often and assuming it is still in good condition, this can be a great way to find the best durable commercial treadmill or elliptical for you.

 A few things to be aware of here.
-First, be sure to make sure the treadmill is in good shape.
-Go for a quick run on it, and see how it feels; it doesn’t have to be perfect, just make sure you aren’t paying a new price for a budget commercial treadmill - the same applies no matter where you buy the treadmill.
+First, be sure to make sure the treadmill or elliptical is in good shape.
+Go for a quick run or move on it, and see how it feels; it doesn’t have to be perfect, just make sure you aren’t paying a new price for a budget commercial treadmill or elliptical - the same applies no matter where you buy the treadmill or elliptical.

 This really comes down to who you know.